MatthieuRouland/MatthieuRouland/README.md

-# Matthieu Rouland - PhD Candidate - R (and sugar) addicted
+# Matthieu Rouland - PhD Candidate - Python and R (and sugar) addicted

 I am not a Python library, I am an easygoing thinking toolbox.